kubernetes/kubernetes/docs/proposals/secret-configmap-downwarapi-file-mode.md

 The are two downside:

  * The files are symlinks pointint to the real file, and the realfile permissions are only set.
-The symlink has the clasic symlink permissions.
+The symlink has the classic symlink permissions.
    This is something already present in 1.3, and it seems applications like ssh work just fine with that.
 Something worth mentioning, but doesn't seem to be an issue.